Diegodcr1/TP3-SimpleWap-Token/README_TOKEN.md

 import {ERC20} from "@openzeppelin/contracts/token/ERC20/ERC20.sol";

-//Importa el contrato ERC20 desde la biblioteca de OpenZeppelin, que contiene la lógica ya probada para un token estándar.
-Esto te permite usar toda la funcionalidad de ERC20 sin tener que reescribirla.

-contract MyToken is ERC20 {

 //Import the ERC20 contract from the OpenZeppelin library, which contains the already proven logic for a standard token.
 This allows you to use all the functionality of ERC20 without having to rewrite it.

+contract MyToken is ERC20 {

 constructor(string memory name, string memory sym) ERC20(name, sym) {}